Selecting a language will automatically trigger the translation of the page content.

 Within 3 months of his arrival in France, he will have to validate his VLS-TS and pay a tax in addition to the visa fee.

-The online approach makes it possible to be in regular stay and to be able to cross the border again from the Schengen area.
+The validation of the visa allows you to be in regular stay and to be able to cross the border again from the Schengen area.

 Validate a long-stay visa as a residence permit (VLS-TS) and pay the tax

-The welcome period is from 3 months to 1 year.
-It can be extended up to 2 years maximum.
+The welcome period is 3 months to 1 year.
+It can be prolonged up to 2 years maximum.

 The maximum weekly time spent on family tasks is 25 hours per week.

-The au pair must be given the time needed to attend courses in the disciplines of his choice.
-He must have at least one full day off each week
+The au pair must have the time to attend courses in the disciplines of their choice.

 The au pair must be housed and fed.
 He must receive a minimum monthly payment of €320 of pocket money.

-The au pair is affiliated to the general social security system (sickness, maternity, accidents at work, basic pension).
+The au pair is a member of the general social security scheme (sickness, maternity, industrial accidents, basic pension).
 It is also part of the supplementary pension fund for employees of the individual employer (Ircem).

 Only the host family is liable for the contributions.